AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

     |-- client.js
     ```

-2. Edit `index.html` to include the following content:
+2. Create the user interface by editing `index.html` to include the following content:

     ```html
     <html>